Use conversation topics, for the most consistent categorization of what your customers talk about, historically and into the future.

 Intercom’s machine learning algorithm gives you a head start on topics to track, with suggestions presented under Conversation topics > Suggestions:

-You’ll usually need several hundred conversations in Intercom before any topics will be suggested.
+You’ll usually need a few thousand conversations in Intercom before any topics will be suggested.

 New suggestions are generated nightly.